mumuxi15/mumuxi15.github.io/_posts/2020-03-06-Ecommerce.md

-#### 3. Build a draft version from exisiting working app
+#### 3. Build a draft version

-Let's begin by implementing on the existing examples provided by the Flask development team.
+Let's begin by implementing on an example provided by the Flask development team.
 The traditional standard layout of a web app contains a run.py where app is defined, a template folder including all the html files and a static folder storing personalized styles and javascript functions.
 Instead of declaring everything as global variables, the modern approach is to build a function that accepts a configuration object as an argument and returns a Flask application instance.
 Such way allows you to modify the function in the testing environment to create its own application for testing.

 Project Tree Example using Blueprints